Alokoct21/Javascript-mini-projects/Random-Quote-Generator/readme.md

-# Welcome 🖐 to the QR Code Generator
+# Welcome 🖐 to the Random Quote Generator
 It is a simple Javascript project Random Quote Generate

 ## Default view